pankaj892/pankaj892/README.md

 - 👯 I’m looking to collaborate on - Python and Cloud Computing.

-- 💬 Ask me about - Custom ROMS,Android,Video Games🎮.
+- 💬 Ask me about - Custom ROMS,Video Games🎮,Linux

 - 🥅 2021 Goal - Contribute as much as possible to Open Source.